KylathGeorge/CST8915_Final_Project/README.md

 - **Makeline-Service**: Background worker for order processing.
 - **Database**: MongoDB (Stateful).

 These microserves make up the demo app for the Best Buy cloud-native store.
 These microservices will be deployed to the Azure Kubernetes Service and will have automatic CI/CD pipelines which will automatically deploy any changes made to the store.
+From the architecture diagram, we can see tehre are two actors: Customers and Employees.
+The customers interact with the Store Front which is a customer web application, which sends requests to the Order Service to place orders and the Product Service to fetch information on the products.
+The Store admin is a employee web interface and allows employees to send requests to the Makeline Service for order processing  and Product Service for managing the products.

+On the Back End, Order Service handles orders and pushes orders to the RabbitMQ service for asynchronous processing.
+The Makeline Service processes orders from the queue adn updates the order database with the processed orders.

 ## Deployment instructions